We explored Malacca on several visits and worked out a list of eating places both in the old town and outside the town but not too far away:

 Try 1 @ Jonker 88 (大寶小食)

-If you like hot and spicy Nyonya laksa, Jonker 88 is where you should go in the old town.
-It serves a wide variety of laksa dishes, like asam laksa (sour-spicy), baba laksa (coconut-spicy) and combinations of both (called baba laksa kahwin asam laksa, literally translated as "marriage of baba laksa and asam laksa").
-Traditional Nyonya laksa uses prawns, but Jonker 88 has a chicken version for those who prefer otherwise.
+If you like hot and spicy Nyonya laksa, Jonker 88 is where you should go when in the old town.
+It serves 3 types of laksa dishes, like asam laksa (sour-spicy), baba laksa (coconut-spicy) and combinations of both (called baba laksa kahwin asam laksa, literally translated as "marriage of baba laksa and asam laksa").
+Try all 3 laksa dishes with different broths.

 Try 2 @ Calanthe Art Cafe